 What it changes operationally

-The moment your inventory system treats available <= buffer as effectively out of stock, three things change:
+The moment your inventory system treats available <= buffer as effectively out of stock, the numbers start telling the truth:

 - Reorder triggers earlier.
 You start the reorder process before you've actually run out, with breathing room.